chinanf-boy/github-cli-zh/src/manual/gh_release_create.md

 Non-interactively create a release
 $ gh release create v1.2.3 --notes "bugfix release"

-Use automatically generated release notes
+Use automatically generated Release 笔记
 $ gh release create v1.2.3 --generate-notes

-Use release notes from a file
+Use Release 笔记 from a file
 $ gh release create v1.2.3 -F changelog.md

 Upload all tarballs in a directory as release assets